 The first panel features a pioneering young couple in the Australian bush.
 The man is building a fire in the background whilst the woman ponders in the foreground.

-The second panel features the couple with a newborn.
+The second panel features a couple with a newborn.
 There is more light showing through the trees in the background and a small house has been built.

 The final panel features a male subject who is at a grave.
 It is uncertain if the subject is the pioneer from the earlier sections, the son of the couple or a stranger passing by.
 The bush in the background has been cleared and a city is emerging.